5 Mullein Leaf Benefits

 Mullein leaf is a popular and versatile herb that continues to gain popularity among the general public and those interested in health and wellness.

-Mullein leaf has been used for centuries as a medicinal herb for a variety of health conditions, the chief of which usually consists of respiratory complaints and supporting lung health.
+Mullein leaf has been used for centuries as a medicinal herb for a variety of health conditions, the chief of which usually consist of respiratory complaints and supporting lung health.

 What Is Mullein Leaf?

 Mullein is native to the areas of central and western Asia, Europe, and northern Africa.
-It was first introduced to North America in the mid-1700s where it was widely used as a fish poison.
-While mullein may be poisonous to certain fish, it has a rich history of use as a traditional medicinal for respiratory conditions like asthma, bronchitis, and dry coughs.
+It was first introduced to North America in the mid-1700s, where it was widely used as a fish poison.
+While mullein may be poisonous to certain fish, it has a rich history of use as a traditional medicinal for respiratory conditions.
 Traditional uses of mullein even extended to infectious respiratory diseases like tuberculosis and whooping cough.

 Traditionally, the most common way to consume mullein leaf was as a tea strained through a fine cloth to prevent contact dermatitis, an itchy rash, around and inside the mouth.
 The contact dermatitis associated with mullein leaf tea was caused by the fine white hairs on the leaves.
 Mullein leaf was also dried and smoked in fires or pipes as a traditional therapeutic.